Robloncz/gpush/README.md

 MIT

 ---
-Made with ❤️ using OpenAI's GPT models
+Made with ❤️ using DeepSeek, Claude and CursorAI